Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids: Supplemental Materials

+The results discussed in the main text do not cover the full design of this exploratory study.
+First, there was a fourth choice treatment condition, \textit{Multiple choice}.
+Participants in that condition could view all aids as many times as they would like by navigating backward to the aid choice page.
+The outcomes for this condition are in Table \ref{tab:SI_multi}.
+The crowd estimate was more accurate and statistically different from the Assigned condition (H2: A choice effect, or metawisdom of the crowd).
+The estimate was not meaningfully different from the Choice condition so we omit Multiple Choice from the main text.
+36 (9\%) participants viewed two aids and 114 (29\%) viewed all three.

-The within-crowd design compares a distribution of estimates for nearly identical tasks.
-Our primary analysis in the paper focused on estimating the count of hard candies, but for study 2 all participants also estimated a count for a second type of candy, an animal shaped gummy.
-This happened after participants did four other incentivized estimation tasks and after having been shown a randomized decision aid.
+The exploratory study was in part motivated by the belief it is likely that decision aids frame decisions in ways that bias the interpretation of the information.
+To assess whether framing effects do indeed play a role, we deployed a ``within-crowd'' design that compares a distribution of estimates for nearly identical tasks.
+The analysis in the main text focused on estimating the count of hard candies, but all participants of Study 1 also estimated a count for a second type of candy, an animal shaped gummy, after the hard candies.
+This happened after participants did four filler tasks and after having been shown a randomized decision aid.
 We implemented the design for all three choice conditions (i.e., Assigned, Single Choice and Multiple Choice) but present only the results of the Assigned condition because the results are very similar across conditions.
 The combinations of the two tasks with three different treatments per task results in nine different treatment groups (e.g., scale on the first task and equation on the second task versus equation on the first task and scale on the second.)

-We treat each combination a crowd itself and look at the differences in the distribution of estimates after each exposure.
-The design is the same as a within-subject design, but we are not presently interested in individual level effects.
+We treat each combination as a crowd itself and look at the differences in the distribution of estimates after each exposure.
+The design is like a within-subject design, but we are not presently interested in individual level effects.
 Instead, we are interested in the change in the distribution of estimates within the crowd.
 Those differences would be evidence of priming or framing effects because participants can apply anything they learned in the first task to the second one.
-However, exposure to a different decision aid could frame causes individuals to see the problem differently and, presumably, answer differently.
+However, exposure to a different decision aid could cause individuals to see the problem differently and, presumably, estimate differently despite the true counts being only 5 candies different (488 and 493).